Skip to main content

 Committees

-Douglas is a member of 1 committee
+Douglas is not a member of any committees

 Cross-party groups